K12 Probiotics can leave your mouth fresher

-SUMMARY: Though other products may claim to eliminate bad breath-causing bacteria, K12 Probiotics are the real deal.
+SUMMARY: Though other products may claim to attac bad breath-causing bacteria, K12 Probiotics are the real deal.

 Posted: December 15, 2011

-Are you looking for a gentle, all-natural way to eliminate bad breath and improve your oral health?
-Well, look no further than K12 Probiotics, which studies have shown can eliminate the bacteria that cause halitosis.
+Are you looking for a gentle, healthier way to alleviate bad breath and improve your oral health?
+Well, look no further than K12 Probiotics, which studies have shown can target the bacteria that cause halitosis.

 You may be familiar with the word "probiotics" without actually having a solid idea of what it is they do.
 Maybe you've heard the term used in a toothpaste commercial or an advertisement for yogurt?
 These are both products that can be supplemented with probiotics, it's true.
 However, the most effective treatments in this class of oral care items are K12 Probiotics.
 Here's how they work.

 Your tongue, cheeks and gums are home to billions of bacteria.
 These little critters are quite numerous.
 One square inch of tongue shelters more microbes than there are people living in India.

 Many of these microorganisms are harmless, but a few particularly nasty strains contribute to tooth decay, unsightly gums, and bad breath.
 The problem with such oral bacteria is that typical toothpastes and mouthwashes do almost nothing to target them.
 Even if you floss and use an irritating, alcohol-based mouthwash, the population of bad bacteria in your mouth isn't likely to decrease by much.

 Here's where K12 Probiotics can come into play.
 Such products contain one special species of microbe, named Streptococcus salivarius K12.
 (Don't worry, it's not the strain that causes strep throat.)
 This little creature is a modern marvel.